metakeule/runlib/README.md

 }
 ```

-or if you are in the directory `$GOPATH/src/github.com/user/package` and want to run the function `Main`, run
+or if you are in the directory `$GOPATH/src/github.com/user/package` and want to run the function `Main` and passing no arguments, run

 ```
 runlib
 ```

-StdIn, StdErr and StdOut are bound to the ones of the main process and available inside the package, as well as the environment and `os.Args`.
+StdIn, StdErr and StdOut are bound to the ones of the main process and available inside the package.
-The latter includes the arguments needed by runlib: `pkg` and `func`.